Coleman's Seahorse, Hippocampus colemani Kuiter 2003

 Distribution |

-Known from Lord Howe Island in the Tasman Sea.
-Elsewhere the species may occur in Papua New Guinea, Taiwan and southern Japan.
+Great Barrier Reef, Queensland, and Lord Howe Island in the Tasman Sea.
+Elsewhere the species may occur in Papua New Guinea, Taiwan, the northern Mariana Islands, Japan, and south to New Caledonia.
 At Lord Howe Island, the species was found in the lagoon on coarse sand amongst Zostera and Halophila seagrasses with fine filamentous algae on their leaves that matched the filaments on the seahorse. |

 Features |